jujumiago/living-civilization-framework/ACKNOWLEDGEMENTS.md

+# ACKNOWLEDGEMENTS

 # Acknowledgements

-This project was developed through collaborative exploration between human input and AI-assisted reasoning systems.
+The Living Civilization Framework (LCF) was developed through human-led research, reasoning, design, and integration with assistance from AI tools.

+---

-## AI Contributions
+## AI Assistance

-Parts of the conceptual structuring, drafting, and refinement of the Living Civilization Framework were assisted by:
+AI tools were used to support activities such as:

+- Brainstorming
+- Exploration
+- Drafting
+- Structuring
+- Language refinement
+- Cross-document consistency

+AI systems used during development include:

 - ChatGPT (OpenAI)
 - Claude (Anthropic)
-- Gemini
+- Gemini (Google)

-These systems were used as reasoning and drafting assistants, not as sole authors.
+These tools were used as collaborative assistants rather than as authors of the framework.

+---

-## Human Role
+## Human Responsibility

-The final direction, selection, refinement, and integration of ideas were determined by the project author.
+The framework creator remains responsible for:

+- The overall direction of the framework
+- Concept development and integration
+- Editorial decisions
+- Revisions
+- Final publication

+All interpretations, conclusions, and published content remain under human responsibility.

+---

+## Community Appreciation

+The Living Civilization Framework is intended to evolve through constructive discussion, research, practical experience, and community contributions.

+The author appreciates everyone who helps improve the framework through thoughtful feedback, collaboration, and evidence-based discussion.

+---

 ## Note

-This framework is treated as an evolving knowledge structure rather than a static publication.
+LCF is an evolving conceptual framework.

+It is intended to improve over time as new knowledge, research, practical experience, and constructive contributions become available.